caltechlibrary/newt/user_manual.md

 ## From the past

-These documents are a historic picture of Newt's development.
-They do not present the current prototype.
-They represent how it was arrived at.
+These documents provide back ground material for Newt's current development state.
+They do not represent the current prototype.
+They represent how that prototype was informed.

 - [Origin Story](origin_story.md), Feb 7, 2024
 - [Improving Newt's YAML DSL](improving_the_type_dsl.md), January 26, 2024